PierreRAFFA/cancel-previous-runs-action/README.md

 - push
 - merge_group

-For `pull_request` and `push` event:
-Cancellation is performed for previous runs:
+For `pull_request` and `push` events, the cancellation is performed for previous runs:
 - which are `in_progress` state
 - from the same workflow
 - from the same branch
 - older than the current run

-For `merge_group` event:
-Cancellation is performed for previous runs:
+For `merge_group` event, the cancellation is performed for previous runs:
 - which are `in_progress` state
 - from the same workflow
 - related the same PR